-As at the date of issue of these financial statements, the Company has received and closed the first tranche of the Financing for aggregate gross proceeds of \$78,000 and has issued 1,300,000 common shares and 650,000 common share purchase warrants to various subscribers.
+The Company issued 1,330,000 common shares and 665,000 common share purchase warrants to various subscribers.
 Proceeds of the Financing will be used for general working capital.
-Finder's commissions and expenses of \$1,300 were charged against gross proceeds and 20,000 broker Warrants were issued with the same terms as the Financing.
+Finder's commissions and expenses of \$2,064 were charged against gross proceeds and 34,400 broker Warrants were issued with the same terms as the Financing.